 The California Residential Mortgage Lending Act (CRMLA) Division 9 of the California Financial Code, Article 3, Section 22100 defines the licensing of mortgage loan originators, which includes mortgage servicers.

-3. Provide copies of the following if applicable: a Certificate of Filing from the county clerk in which the fictitious business name was filed, if any questions answered “Yes” on the disclosure statement, provide supporting documents, Certificate of Authority or Good Standing Certificate obtained from the California Secretary of State, partnership agreement, an organizational chart if owned by another person, entity, entities, subsidiaries, or affiliated entities, explain any other business activities.
+- Provide copies of the following if applicable: a Certificate of Filing from the county clerk in which the fictitious business name was filed, provide any documents and an explanations for any of the disclosure statements that were answered with "yes," provide a Good Standing Certificate or Certificate of Authority obtained from the California Secretary of State, copies of partnership agreements, an organizational chart if owned by another person, entity, entities, subsidiaries, or affiliated entities, explain any other business activities.

-5. Complete the Customer Authorization of Disclosure of Financial Records form.
+- Complete the Customer Authorization of Disclosure of Financial Records form.
 If executed in a state other than California, the form must be notarized.
-6. Provide an audited financial statement prepared by a CPA, as of the company’s most recent fiscal year end or a more recent date.
-The financial statement must reflect a minimum tangible net worth of $250,000.

-8. Provide a Management Chart that includes offices, managers, and divisions.
+- Provide a Management Chart that includes mangers, offices, and divisions.

-9. Provide evidence of federal agency approval to engage in business of loans for Fannie or Ginnie Mae, Freddie Mac, FHA, VA, or Farmers Home Administration.
+- Provide evidence of federal agency approval to engage in business of loans for Freddie Mac, Fannie or Ginnie Mae, FHA, VA, or Farmers Home Administration.